⚡ FREE GUIDE: Get our EV Panel Upgrade Checklist — emailed free

 NEC Standard Method

-We use National Electrical Code Article 220 — the same load calculation method licensed electricians use — rewritten in plain English with zero jargon.
+We use NEC Article 220 — the same load calculation method licensed electricians use — rewritten in plain English with zero jargon.

 02